mnoble23/intelligent-rostering-system/README.md

 - Roster dashboard table to view full roster for the week
 - Page for user submission of their name, availability, min and max hours, role
 - Generate Roster button
-- Manual shift management
 - My Roster page to show a user their roster for the week
 - Shift coverage page to see what times are understaffed
 - Manager and staff roles to determine what access they have in the app (at this point, you can just pick staff or manager without authentication)
 - My profile page added for a user to look at their info such as submitted availability and assigned shifts and min and max hours per week
+- React app has been updated with much nicer design and easier to navigate
+- Manual shift management page can be used to manage shifts by selecting the employee and day to edit it

 **Planned Improvements:**
-- Improve manual shift management to allow staff to have a custom shift start and end time
-- React app design to be improved with better layout and nicer design
+- Role based access control

 ## Potential Future Upgrades
-- Role based access control
 - Allow for specific business operation times to be picked
 - Allow minimum and maximum number of staff per shift to be picked (with specific choices for given times on given days)
 - Scheduling breaks for each member of staff